-If an ingredient in your recipes has cooking/trimming loss or gain, your measurements may be off.
+If an ingredient in your recipes experiences a trim loss prior to being used in the recipe, your measurements may be off.
 This can affect your recipe costs and nutritional values.
 Luckily there are two easy ways to account for trim yield in Galley.
-In these examples, we will be looking at the Chicken in our Buttermilk Fried Chicken Recipe.

 If the trim loss happens every time the ingredient is used–such as peeling an onion–you can assign the yield directly to the ingredient.
 To do this, enter an ingredient's detail page, navigate to the Yield section, and enter the desired percentage in the text box.

 If the trim yield is specific to a preparation–such as mincing an onion–you may also assign trim yields to your preparations.
 To do this, navigate to the Preparations section on an ingredient's detail page.
 You will find a list of all preparations that have been added to the given ingredient (How do I add preparations in my recipes?).